CPD Ref: C-101730

 Domains: Clinical practice, Professionalism

-The fifth part of the glaucoma series looks at how to assess and measure the optic disc and identify important signs of glaucoma.
-The disc examination and appearance with ophthalmoscopy and OCT images are explained to help aid referral and management of glaucoma suspects.
+The fifth part of the glaucoma series explores the assessment and measurement of the optic disc, highlighting key signs of glaucoma.
+It explains how to use indirect ophthalmoscopy and interpret OCT disc images to support referral decisions and the management of glaucoma suspects.

 Topics: Glaucoma, NICE, SIGN, POAG, COAG, Optic disc, Assessment, Slit lamp, Indirect ophthalmoscopy, OCT, Management, Referral, Volk.